ChrisBoyce886/TriviaGame/README.md

 * That number is subtracted from 10 to get the incorrect answers.
 * The number of correct answers is divided by 10 and multiplied by 100 to get score percentage.
 * All results are displayed when game is over.
+* Background skeleton code thanks to @saransh & @BreannW on Codepen.com!

 ## Built With
 * HTML5